 As from 1 March 2009 a vendor is required to register for VAT when his turnover in a 12 month period is likely to exceed R1 million (previously R300 000).
-Where turnover is less than R1 million, but exceeds R20 000 (R50 000 as from 1 March 2010 and R60 000 in the case of commercial rental establishments) in a 12 month period, a vendor can register voluntarily.
-All vendors that deregister from the VAT system in light of the increase in the VAT registration threshold to R1 million will be allowed to pay the exit VAT over a period of six month.
+Where turnover is less than R1 million, but exceeds R50 000 (2009: R20 000) and R60 000 in the case of commercial rental establishments in a 12 month period, a vendor can register voluntarily.
+All vendors that deregister from the VAT system in light of the increase in the VAT registration threshold to R1 million will be allowed to pay the exit VAT over a period of six months.